 Flights scrapped, schools closed as Nor'easter lashes region

+The Northeast is bracing for a blizzard expected to sweep the New York region with possibly the season's biggest snowstorm. .
 This satellite image taken around 12:12 a.m.
 EDT and released by the National Oceanic and Atmospheric Administration, shows clouds around the Northeast of the United States, Tuesday, March 14, 2017.
-A powerful nor'easter could bring blizzard conditions and more than a foot of snow from the mid-Atlantic to parts of the Northeast, and officials warn of potential beach erosion, possible coastal flooding and power outages from the late-season snowstorm.

 Add your comments below